MariamRaad/ar-portfolio/README.md

 ___________
 ISSUE:
 for this project I wish that ARjs will work with this QR Code image.
-If not it should work with the last one (black M in hiro marker style).
+If not it should work with the last one (black/colored M in hiro marker style).
 ___________
 <!--- ![Batman](/assets/images/batman.jpg) --->
 <!---